 - Scroll down and uncheck the box for Automatically hide and show the menu bar in full screen.

-If any day you wish to revert this change and hide the menu bar in full-screen mode, follow the same steps and check the box for Automatically hide and show the menu bar in full screen.
+If any day you wish to revert this change and hide the menu bar in full-screen mode, follow the same steps and check the box for Automatically hide and show the menu bar in full-screen.

-Besides that, another setting under Menu Bar preferences is called Automatically hide and show the menu bar on desktop.
+Another setting under Menu Bar preferences is called Automatically hide and show the menu bar on desktop.
 When you check this, the menu bar is hidden most of the time and appears on the screen only when you take your Mac’s pointer to the top of the screen.
 For most users, I recommend keeping this box unchecked so that the menu bar always stays on the screen.